Name and post-nominals:

 After leaving the army, I started work with the Forestry Commission working as an Administration Officer in various departments, finally ending up at Peebles with Forestry Civil Engineering and continuing to carry out admin duties.
 One evening while out at dinner I was approached by senior management to see if I would consider becoming a civil engineer.
-My initial thoughts were no, but as the evening rolled on I was finally talked into going to college on day-release for four years to obtain my HNC in civil engineering.
-It is thanks to my senior management ̶ Dr Geoff Freedman, Past President IAgrE, Iain Hampson and David Killer ̶ that I am where I am today.
+My initial thoughts were no, but as the evening rolled on, I was finally talked into going to college on day-release for four years to obtain my HNC in civil engineering.
+It is thanks to my senior management ̶ Dr Geoff Freedman, Past President of the Institution of Agricultural Engineers (IAgrE), Iain Hampson and David Killer ̶ that I am where I am today.

 Please describe your role or position within your workplace.

-I am a Civil Engineer within Forest Enterprise Scotland, responsible for the design and maintenance of over 600 km of forest road, 83 bridges and 112 quarries and borrow pits.
+I am a Civil Engineer within Forestry and Land Scotland, responsible for the design and maintenance of over 600km of forest road, 83 bridges and 112 quarries and borrow pits.
 I am also accountable for the planning, implementation and control of civil engineering work in accordance with budgets, health, safety and environmental standards, technical specifications and statutory regulations.
 This role also includes the preparation, evaluation and issue of contracts.

 Can you describe a typical working day?

 A typical day can vary so much within my post due to issues in the forest, such as harvesting damage.
 This happens when forwarders and harvesters working on steep sided slopes have tracks fitted which dig into the road, causing harm to the road surfaces, resulting in the haulage lorries having to stop using the road.
 We also have situations with lorries and plant hitting bridges.
 When an accident happens, I need to immediately inspect the damage, and depending on the result of the inspection, decide whether or not to allow haulage to continue.